rizinorg/website/content/posts/why-meson/index.md

 Rizin has chosen to deprecate the use of ACR/Make and switch to Meson as the main build system.
 We believe this will make the overall build process more standard, easy to understand and to integrate with other tools/libraries.
+Other very valid alternatives such as CMake were considered, however we preferred to keep working with Meson, which was already tested and tried with Rizin for a long time, rather than starting completely from scratch with another build system.

 # Problems with ACR/Make